Integral flow and cycle chip-firing on graphs: Basics of classical chip-firing

 Inspired by considerations in physics, this captures the idea that firing a state involves losing chips at that site and increasing chips at neighboring sites.
 A vector ${\bf h} = (h_1, \dots, h_n) \in \Z^n$ defines a configuration, and a site $i$ is allowed to \emph{fire} if $h_i \geq \Delta_{ii}$.
 In this case firing the site $i$ is defined by replacing ${\bf h}$ with the vector ${\bf h} - \Delta^T{\bf e}_i$, subtracting the $i$th row of $\Delta$ from the configuration.
 Two configurations ${\bf c}$ and ${\bf d}$ are \defi{equivalent} if their difference ${\bf c} - {\bf d}$ is in $\im \Delta$, the $\Z$-image of the matrix $\Delta$.

-Mimicking the setup for graphs we say that a configuration is \defi{stable} if $c_i < \Delta_{ii}$.
-If $\Delta = \tilde \Lap(G)$ is the reduced Laplacian of a graph $G$ we know that if ${\bf c}$ is any initial chip configuration, then any sequence of chip-firing moves will terminate in a stable configuration.
-It is then natural question to ask which matrices $\Delta$ have the property that the analogous chip-firing process will always eventually stabilize.
+Mimicking the setup for graphs we say that a configuration ${\bf c} = (c_1, \dots, c_n)$ is \defi{stable} if $c_i < \Delta_{ii}$ for all $i$.
+If $\Delta = \tilde \Lap(G)$ is the reduced Laplacian of a graph $G$ we know any sequence of firing moves applied to any initial chip configuration ${\bf c}$ will eventually lead to a stable configuration.
+It is then a natural question to ask which matrices $\Delta$ have this analogous \defi{avalanche finite} property.

 Suppose $L$ is any $n \times n$ matrix.
 We say that $L$ is a \defi{Z-matrix} if $L_{ij} \leq 0$ for all $i \neq j$.
 Then from \cite{GuzKli} we have the following.

 \begin{prop}\cite[Definition 2.2]{GuzKli} Suppose $L$ is an $n \times n$ Z-matrix.
 Then the following are equivalent.